 - The house fills up with water.
 (A flood.)
 Courage saves the day by swimming from the attic to the basement and pulling out the plug.
 (The house has comically been turned into a bathtub.)

 - The house fills with muzak.
 Again Courage saves everyone by finding the gramophone and smashing it with his baseball bat.

 - A plague of locusts heads straight for the house.
 There’s no way Courage can stop this one.

-Meanwhile, another battle scene is going on in the kitchen.
+Meanwhile, another big struggle scene is going on in the kitchen.
 I assume Muriel is going on a baking frenzy as a way of coping with stress.
 Both Muriel and the kitchen and also the house get more and more frazzled/destroyed as the montage goes on.
-Muriel’s signature weapon is her rolling pin, so the oversized rolling pin is a symbol of battle.
+Muriel’s signature weapon is her rolling pin, so the oversized rolling pin is a symbol of big struggle.

 Notice, too, that she is frying fish.
 I’m guessing this is a Christian symbol.